dnif-archive/lookup-alienvault-otx/README.md

 | $AVOTXUrlActualSize| Count of the total number of URLs found on the given domain |
 | $AVOTXUrls| List of URLs on the domain |

-### Domain Passive DNS Report
+### Retrieve Domain Passive DNS Report

 Passive DNS records observed by AlienVault to be pointing to the given domain.

+- input : A Domain name

 ```
 _fetch $Domain from testingintegrations limit 1
 >>_lookup alienvaultotx get_domain_passivedns_report $Domain
 ```

+###### Sample walkthrough video for domain passive DNS report

 [![Get Domain Passive DNS Report Walkthrough Video](readme-media/GIFs/get_domain_passivedns_report.gif)](https://youtu.be/-_S_aOA9T4U)

 Click the GIF above to view the high resolution video version.

+##### Note

 `testingintegrations` is a DNIF event store that can be uploaded for testing.

 The lookup call returns output in the following structure for available data

 |Field|Description|
 |-|-|